beneath-hq/beneath/helm/control/README.md

     gcloud projects add-iam-policy-binding beneathcrypto --member serviceAccount:control-service@beneathcrypto.iam.gserviceaccount.com --role roles/bigtable.admin gcloud projects add-iam-policy-binding beneathcrypto --member serviceAccount:control-service@beneathcrypto.iam.gserviceaccount.com --role roles/redis.admin gcloud projects add-iam-policy-binding beneathcrypto --member serviceAccount:control-service@beneathcrypto.iam.gserviceaccount.com --role roles/bigquery.admin

+### Postgres in production

+You can access the production Postgres instance by running the Google Cloud SQL proxy on your local machine.

+- Follow the instructions [here](https://cloud.google.com/sql/docs/postgres/quickstart-proxy-test) to get the `cloud_sql_proxy` binary on your local machine
+- Run the proxy with `./cloud_sql_proxy -instances=beneathcrypto:us-east1:beneath-network=tcp:5432`
+- Connect to the database on `localhost` using a credentials for the production database (only for administrators)